Octoberfest7/CS_Uploads_Tracker/README.md

 The "viewuploads" command can also be used to delete log entires.
 This can be useful should a typo be made when entering a log manually, but also when performing clean-up.
 Operators may remove upload table entries as they clean their way out of the network to keep an easily-accessible list of what artifacts still reside on disk in the target network.

 ![image](https://user-images.githubusercontent.com/91164728/200205078-3c7e5f7f-b627-4671-aa62-c320d7d2d951.png)

+## Setup

+Simply load upload.cna into CobaltStrike script manager.
+On initial load upload.cna will attempt to create uploadedfiles.txt in the CobaltStrike directory.
+If you receive an error it could be that the use who is running CobaltStrike doesn't have write permissions in the directory.

+Once uploadedfiles.txt has been created, all subsequent loads of upload.cna will read in uploadedfiles.txt and populate the uploads table with whatever data is in the file.
+This ensures that data is not lost when the Client crashes or restarts.

+To fully clear the uploads table, simply delete uploadedfiles.txt.
+A fresh, blank copy will be made the next time upload.cna is loaded.